Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 As Electrical Engineering students, we are committed to adhering to the IEEE Code of Ethics, prioritizing safety, and ensuring the well-being of both Lochinvar’s team and our peers.
 In line with these principles, our group has explored design enhancements such as incorporating hermetically sealed buttons to minimize contamination risk and adding protective devices to guard against overcurrent and voltage spikes.

+For our standards we will be in compliance with the IPC-2221 ,IPC-J-STD-001, and IEC 61010-2-081.
+To comply with the IPC-2221 standard, the PCB will be manufactured by a company that follows all specified regulations within that standard.
+For IPC-J-STD-001, team members will be informed about the approved practices and materials for soldering.
+All team members have completed the HSI soldering safety certification, and the team must also confirm that component and material suppliers meet these standards.

+To comply with IEC 61010-2-082 standard, we will ensure protection against electrical shock through isolation, proper grounding, and insulation.
+Next we will make sure that our tempature never exceeds the limits set in this standard to protect our equipment and ourselves.Then, we will adhere to any mechanical hazards by using adequate guards or locking mechanisms.
+Lastly, we will adhere to the standards on software control by rigorusly testing our product to ensure safety.

 # Appendix
 ### Citations:
 [1] “Single-layer vs. multi-layer PCBS: What’s the difference?,” ElectronicsHacks, https://electronicshacks.com/single-layer-vs-multi-layer-pcbs/ (accessed Oct.
 11, 2024).